Production

 end

-2. Resilient: Failed exports retry with exponential backoff using Async::Task.current.sleep
+2. Resilience: Failed exports retry with exponential backoff while the worker thread sleeps between attempts.

-4. Overflow protection: Queue management prevents memory issues
+4. Overflow protection: Queue limits and FIFO dropping prevent memory issues.

 What You Get For Free